jarrett-markman/tennis_scoring_analysis/README.md

 f(Advantage\ Server) - (1-x)f(Deuce)= x \\
 f(Advantage\ Returner) - xf(Deuce)=0 \end{array}$$

-### We can visualize the [results](https://github.com/jarrett-markman/tennis_scoring_analysis/blob/main/viz/Game%20WP%20by%20Scoring.png) of the system of equations for the probability of winning one deuce point, and the probability of winning a game with deuce-ad scoring given the point win probability of "x" for the server.

 ## Simulation Process

 With the power of computing and player performance data from [**Jeff Sackmann**](https://github.com/JeffSackmann), we can create a basic simulation for tennis matches accounting for 3 or 5 set matches, and incorporate a one point deuce,